 - How To Calibrate the 1988-1992 TPS.

-I've written several ‘How to Test’ articles that are 3.8L GM specific, to see all GM 3.8L V6 test articles, go here: GM 3.8L Index of Articles.
+NOTE: I've written several ‘how to test’ tutorials that are 3.8L GM specific, to see all GM 3.8L V6 test articles, go here: GM 3.8L Index Of Articles.

 Important Tips And Suggestions

 TIP 1: The 1988 thru' 1992 TP sensor does not look like the one in the photo, but you can still apply the testing info (in this article to it).

 The 1988-1992 TPS is the adjustable type and the TPS in the photo is the non-adjustable type used from 1993 onward.